revalew/Master-Thesis/README.md

 > After the migration to the `Pico 2 W`, the project might not be compatible with the original `Pico W` anymore.
 The `Pico 2 W` has more RAM and storage to handle additional devices and resources.
 >
 > To run the project on the original `Pico W`, you might need to modify the code to work with the `Pico W` instead of the `Pico 2 W`.
 This could include removing some devices (like OLED display), libraries or lines of code (docs and whitespaces) to save both RAM and storage.
+>
+> Try uploading the compiled libraries to the `Pico W` and see if it works.
+If it doesn't, you might need to modify the code to work with the `Pico W` and recompile the libraries.

 <br/>
 <br/>